BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 According to Professor Geert Hofstede, the United States is the most culturally individualistic country in the world: https://clearlycultural.com/geert-hofstede.../individualism/.
-The loneliness of ruralist individualism creates a key narrative tension in the book.
+The loneliness of ruralistic individualism creates a key narrative tension in the book.
-As mentioned in the plot summary quoted above, with respect to Sam's family moving to him, there's the love of nature and solitude on one side and the love of humanity and companionship on the other.
+As mentioned in the plot summary quoted above, with respect to Sam's family moving to him, there's the love of nature and solitude on one side, and the love of humanity and companionship on the other.
 </p>

 <p>
-Mrs. George handles that tension with masterful touch.
+Mrs. George handles that tension with great sophistication and nuance.
 In part, she handles it through Sam's bond with the Peregrine Falcon he tames, whom he names Frightful.
-There's an independent truth illuminated there too: that non-human animals can often be better friends than can humans.
+There's an independent truth illuminated there, too: that non-human animals can often be better friends than can humans.
 </p>

 <p>
 Many a dog or cat lover has left their inheritance to their pet.
-At a certain point the love for their non-human friend becomes more fierce than anything to be mustered toward the often duplicitous humans in their lives.
+At a certain point the love for their non-human friend becomes more fierce than anything to be mustered toward the oft-duplicitous humans in their lives.
 </p>

 <hr/>